Bruce Mines: Library

 Open all year round is the Bruce Mines and Plummer Additional Union Public Library.
 Located at 33 Desbarats street, off of Robinson drive from Highway 17.
-Visitors can take advantage of public access computers and wifi.
-Along with a wide range of materials such as books, magazines, DVDs and more.
-The facility has accessibility doors, upgraded lighting and clean washrooms.

 Fall Fair

 Bruce Mines is known for the annual Fall Fair events hosted at the Bruce Mines Exhibition Grounds & Arena.
-The first ever Fall Fair was hosted on the second September weekend in 1880 and it's been held on the same weekend ever since then.
+The Fall Fair has been held on the second weekend in September since 1880.
 Some of the attractions include: